strukturart/audio/README.md

 ### to do

--download more episods
+- download more episods
--delete files function
+- delete files function
--solve curl https bug
+- add id3 tag-reader to create more readable file names

 ### Thank you
 https://tutorials.de and https://groups.google.com/forum/#!forum/bananahackers